TheRenegadeCoder/sample-programs/archive/o/objective-c/README.md

 The following list shares details about what we're using to test all Sample Programs in Objective C.

-- Docker Image: gcc
+- Docker Image: codesignal/objective-c
-- Docker Tag: 11.2
+- Docker Tag: v9.4.0

 See the [Glotter project](https://github.com/auroq/glotter) for more information on how to create a testinfo file.